-The students will continue to learn about safe ways to use common digital hardware, such as iPads, and program Blue-Bot robots (coding).
+The students will continue to learn about safe ways to use common digital hardware, such as iPads, and program Blue-Bot robots.

-- compose and follow clear, simple, step-by-step instructions, such as following a path around the classroom, moving from one space to another etc. - write and enter a simple set of instructions on the Blue-Bot robots to program them to follow specific pathways.
+- compose and follow clear, simple, step-by-step instructions, such as following a path around the classroom, moving from one space to another etc. - write and enter a simple set of instructions on the Blue-Bot robots to program them to follow specific pathways - program the Blue-bots to follow specific pathways using the iPad app.